 - Value your true self above what you do for others.

 - Communicate your needs better.

 It is important to find your true self and realize the worth you have without attaching yourself to another person.
-This is a hard and painful experience, but if you are willing, Thriveworks Buffalo is here to walk you through it.
+This is a hard and painful experience, but if you are willing, the mental health providers at Thriveworks in Buffalo, NY are here to walk you through it.
 Freedom and self-sustainability are possible, and our counselors are excited to help you get there.